botirk38/GuardianAI/README.md

 ### Using the Extension

-If you have an extension that interacts with the API, configure it to point to `http://localhost:8080/code-detective/analyze_code` and ensure it includes the necessary authorization headers.
+You can also use the Safe Contracts Vscode extension that interacts with the API, configure it to point to `http://localhost:8080/code-detective/analyze_code` and ensure it includes the necessary authorization headers.

 ## Troubleshooting